Festival

 A collective of Scottish Showpeople, artists & researchers dedicated to promoting the heritage & experiences of Scottish Showpeople, & advocating for the continuation of contemporary fairground culture.

-Galloway & Southern Ayrshire UNESCO Biosphere
+Galloway & Southern Ayrshire Biosphere Partnership

-Galloway & Southern Ayrshire UNESCO Biosphere
+Galloway & Southern Ayrshire Biosphere Partnership

 LIFT D&G